kunalsahu/deepseek/README.md

-# How to Run deepseek localy and access using python.
+# How to Run deepseek locally and access using python.

 STEP 1:
 Download the ollama from https://ollama.com/download